-- If severe allergic reaction: - P If < 15 kg, EpiPen Jr or Epi (1:1,000) 0.01 mg/kg IM (max 0.15 mg). - P If $\geq$ 15 kg and $\leq$ 30 kg, Adult EpiPen or Epi (1:1,000) 0.01 mg/kg IM (max 0.3 mg) - P ◆ May repeat Epi (1:1.000) 0.01 mg/kg IM (max 0.5 mg) after 5 minutes. - If $\geq$ 30 kg, give both Adult EpiPen and EpiPen Jr or Epi (1:1,000) 0.5 mg IM - ◆ May repeat Epi (1:1,000) 0.5 mg IM after 5 minutes. - If applicable, apply cold pack. - If patient deteriorating or unresponsive, consider early intubation, possibly with smaller than normal ETT. - If patient is wheezing: Albuterol 2.5 mg and Ipratropium 0.5 mg in nebulizer with O2 flowing • at 8-10 LPM. - If a conscious patient requires intubation, consider: - Applying Lidocaine Jelly to the ET tube. - A Lidocaine 100 mg IN: half dose per nostril or nebulized with 8-10 LPM O2 - P Lidocaine 1.5 mg/kg nebulized or IN with 8-10 LPM O2.
+- Epinephrine is the mainstay of anaphylaxis in allergic reaction treatment.
+Diphenhydramine alone is not appropriate.
+Epinephrine is particularly important in cases of any airway edema, hypotension, or when multiple body systems are involved.
+Advanced age is not a contraindication to epinephrine. - If allergic reaction: - P If < 15 kg, EpiPen Jr or Epi (1:1,000) 0.01 mg/kg IM (max 0.15 mg). - P If \geq 15 kg and < 30 kg, Adult EpiPen or Epi (1:1,000) 0.01 mg/kg IM (max 0.3 mg) - P ♦ May repeat Epi (1:1,000) 0.01 mg/kg IM (max 0.5 mg) after 5 minutes. - If \geq 30 kg, give both Adult EpiPen and EpiPen Jr or Epi (1:1,000) 0.5 mg IM - May repeat Epi (1:1,000) 0.5 mg IM after 5 minutes. - If applicable, apply cold pack. - If patient deteriorating or unresponsive, consider early intubation, possibly with smaller than normal ETT. - If patient is wheezing: Albuterol 2.5 mg and Ipratropium 0.5 mg in nebulizer with O2 flowing at 8-10 LPM. - If a conscious patient requires intubation, consider: - Applying Lidocaine Jelly to the ET tube. - A Lidocaine 100 mg IN: half dose per nostril or nebulized with 8-10 LPM O2 - P Lidocaine 1.5 mg/kg nebulized or IN with 8-10 LPM O2.
 Maximum dose is 100 mg. - Albuterol may be repeated x 2. - If patient is intubated, Albuterol 2.5 mg by nebulizer into the ETT.
-If Ipratropium not given before intubation, add to first Albuterol. - A If hypotensive, IV fluid to maintain SBP >100. - Ρ If hypotensive, IV fluid IV 20 ml/kg to maintain adequate perfusion. - A Diphenhydramine 50 mg IM or IV - P Diphenhydramine 1 mg/kg IM or IV (max dose 50 mg) - A If patient remains hypotensive after IV fluid, Epi (1:10,000) 0.1 mg, slow IV, every 3 minutes up to 0.5 mg. - A For patients unresponsive to Epi, administer Glucagon 1mg IV.
-If no IV, Glucagon 1 mg IM. - Solu-Medrol will be given to all patients treated within the allergic reaction or anaphylaxis protocol only after any other applicable first-line medications have been delivered: DO NOT EXPECT FIELD RESULTS FROM SOLU-MEDROL.

-- A Solu-Medrol 80 mg IV. - P Solu-Medrol 2 mg/kg IV, max dose 80 mg.
+If Ipratropium not given before intubation, add to first Albuterol. - A If hypotensive, IV fluid to maintain SBP >100. - P If hypotensive, IV fluid IV 20 ml/kg to maintain adequate perfusion. - A Diphenhydramine 50 mg IM or IV - P Diphenhydramine 1 mg/kg IM or IV (max dose 50 mg) - A If patient remains hypotensive after IV fluid, Epi (1:10,000) 0.1 mg, slow IV, every 3 minutes up to 0.5 mg. - A For patients unresponsive to Epi, administer Glucagon 1mg IV.
+If no IV, Glucagon 1 mg IM. - Solu-Medrol (METHYLPREDNISOLONE) is intended to augment standard therapy for anaphylaxis, allergic reaction, and to address airway edema and inflammation in asthma.
+No significant change in patient condition in the field should be expected from the administration of Solu-Medrol.
+This medication is intended for cases that are of a more urgent nature.
+A general guideline would be not to initiate an IV only to administer this medication when patient condition otherwise does not warrant an IV start.
+There is definite, time dependent benefit to Solu-Medrol making field administration of significant value.
+Solu-Medrol will be given to all patients treated within the allergic reaction or anaphylaxis protocol only after all other applicable first-line medications have been delivered. - A Solu-Medrol 80 mg IV. - P Solu-Medrol 2 mg/kg IV, max dose 80 mg.